rodolfo42/rodolfo42.github.io/_posts/2014-04-16-beauty-of-sequence-comprehensions-in-scala.md

   a.toString == a.toString.reverse
 {% endhighlight %}

-Then use a sequence comprehension to find all the palindrome products, filtering by the ´pal´ function:
+Then use a sequence comprehension to find all the palindrome products, filtering by the `pal` function:

 {% highlight scala %}
 def greatestPal(from: Int, until: Int): Int = {